-- The first thing should be an adequate supply of clean drinking water, depending on the number of members in your house.
+- The first thing should be an adequate supply of food and water, depending on the number of members in your family.
 Also, ensure you store the necessary quantity of clean water for use in the toilet.

-- You must have a comprehensive first aid kit which should include the necessary regular medication which might be needed by a member of the family.
+- You must have a comprehensive first aid kit that should include the necessary regular medication that a family member might need.

-- Include flashlights and batteries in the kit.
+- Include flashlights and extra batteries in the emergency kit.

-- Gather all the sanitary products that are essential such as toilet paper, soap, sanitiser etc and make sure you do not run out of them.
+- Gather all the essential sanitary products such as toilet paper, soap, sanitizer, etc., and make sure you do not run out of them.

-- Collect all the warm clothes and blankets to keep yourself and your family warm in case there is a power cut.
+- Collect all the warm clothes and blankets to keep yourself and your family warm if power lines cut.

 The most important thing that you should do is to avoid panicking.
-You should be motivated to survive.
-If you are indoors, you have to follow these steps –
+It would be best if you were motivated to survive earthquakes.

-As soon as you feel the tremors, drop down on the floor, on your hands and knees.
+As soon as you feel the tremors, drop to the ground on your knees, and cover your head.

-Immediately find a cover such as under a table or a bed or any furniture that can cover you entirely.
+Immediately find a cover such as under a sturdy table or desk or any furniture that can cover you entirely.

 Now, you have to patiently wait where you are.